feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "8decba82-f6e5-4a5f-bad7-73f3ce0d3eb1"
+#> [1] "e508acb3-e19f-4af4-ac55-276dfec42ee1"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> Pair your blue Calvin Klein shirt with the pink trousers, add a neutral-colored
+#> Layer your blue Calvin Klein shirt with a neutral or navy wool blazer and add a
-#> sweater or blazer (like grey or navy), and finish with classic winter
+#> chunky knit scarf; pair with the pink trousers and finish with brown or navy
-#> accessories such as a scarf and leather shoes for a stylish, season-appropriate
+#> shoes for a stylish winter look.
-#> look.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "30e10a5f-456e-4bc4-8661-5b2d01c9bf1a"
+#> [1] "cf060b80-afe4-4a50-9054-c7cf56860f5b"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> Pair the blue Calvin Klein shirt with a cozy neutral-colored sweater or blazer
+#> Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer and
-#> and complement with neutral or matching accessories to balance the pink
-#> trousers for a stylish winter look.
+#> add a warm coat, pairing it with pink trousers for a stylish winter look.
 #>
 #>
 #>
 #> $chosen_response
-#> Pair your blue Calvin Klein shirt with the pink trousers, add a neutral-colored
+#> Layer your blue Calvin Klein shirt with a neutral or navy wool blazer and add a
-#> sweater or blazer (like grey or navy), and finish with classic winter
+#> chunky knit scarf; pair with the pink trousers and finish with brown or navy
-#> accessories such as a scarf and leather shoes for a stylish, season-appropriate
+#> shoes for a stylish winter look.
-#> look.
 ```

 ## Code of Conduct